-If Manager A is listed as a Manager B's manager within their User Settings, any employees that roll up to Manager B will also be considered as users Manager A manages, or Manager A's subordinates.
+If Manager A is listed as a Manager B's manager within their User Settings, any of Manager B's direct reports will also be considered as users Manager A manages, or Manager A's subordinates.

-Select whether all of the chosen hierarchy or just specific user or group members will compete in the challenge.
+Select whether all of the chosen hierarchy or just specific employees / group members will compete in the challenge.

-If a Custom or Within grouping is selected, pick specific users / groups to compete in the challenge.
+If a specific or within grouping is selected, pick specific users / groups to compete in the challenge.

 In the example below, the Columbus office will be competing against the San Diego office.
-Not a User vs User competition, but rather the Columbus Location as a whole vs the San Diego Location as a whole.
+Not a employee vs employee competition, but rather the Columbus location as a whole vs the San Diego location as a whole.

-When "User" is the selected Hierarchy Level, there will be an additional Competitor Selection option of "Custom Logic".
+When "employee" is the selected Hierarchy Level, there will be an additional Competitor Selection option of "select employees based on custom filters".

-If Custom Logic is selected, you can incorporate AND, OR, and NOT logic to correctly segment competition participants based on multiple group memberships, ex.
+If custom filters is selected, you can incorporate AND, OR, and NOT logic to correctly segment competition participants based on multiple group memberships, ex.
 Location = “Atlanta” OR Location = “Nashville” AND Role = “Account Executive”, instead of having to create bespoke competition group, ex.
 Southeast Account Executives.